GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

 <details> <summary> Sign in using TechPass username and initial password</summary>

-  1. Go to the web address(url) provided by your project manager or reporting officer to sign in to TechPass.
+  1. Go to the web address(url) provided by your project manager or reporting officer to sign in to SGTS service using your TechPass account.

   ?> SGTS product team will provide the sign in web address to your project manager or reporting officer.